 We are North Grenville's leaders in the provision of Cognitive Behavioural Therapy and other evidence-based therapies for children and youth (ages 4 to 18).
-We offer therapy services at our Kemptville clinic, and via video-conferencing (i.e. Technology-Assisted Counselling, using a secure Google-based conferencing service).
+Therapy services may be online or a combination of online and in clinic appointments.

 We offer focused research-based programs for the following conditions: